7wesley/Cards-Frontend/README.md

 # Run the client only
 npm run client

-# Create a .env.local file in client and .env file in server with firebase configurations
+# Create a .env file in client and .env file in server with firebase configurations
 # Server runs on http://localhost:5000 and client on http://localhost:3000
 ```
 ### Author